01 of 12

 Golden Gate Bridge, San Francisco

-Views of it - and from it - are so varied that you could spend an entire day just driving around looking at it.
-I love to see it, photograph it and walk on it, But perhaps my favorite reason to be there is the landmark engineering achievement it represents.
-Its feet rest in some of the world's most tumultuous water, its cables drape across the first bridge support ever constructed in the open ocean and it boasts a safety record that was extraordinary for its day.
+Golden Gate views are so varied that you could spend an entire day just driving around admiring it.
+One of the draws is the landmark engineering achievement it represents.
+Its feet rest in some of the world's most tumultuous water, its cables drape across the first bridge support ever constructed in the open ocean and it boasts a construction safety record that was extraordinary for its day.
 The Golden Gate Bridge officially opened on May 27, 1937, the longest bridge span in the world at the time.

 04 of 12